Temporal-spatial modeling of precipitation using an approach based on MLR, ANN, HBA-ANN hybrid algorithm

 Conclusion

 Precipitation is one of the most important factors that significantly change the hydrological cycle.
 Therefore, modeling and estimating this parameter is vital.
-In this study, the performance of multiple linear regression (MLR), artificial neural network (ANN) and hybrid ANN using honey badger algorithm (HBA-ANN) models were used for the spatial and temporal modeling of precipitation in East Azarbaijan province.
-In order to spatial modeling, the time delay steps of one and two months of stations precipitation were selected as input parameters.
-Also, in order to temporal modeling, the longitude, latitude and altitude parameters were used.
-The mentioned models were evaluated by R, RMSE, NSE, NRMSE and MBE assessment criteria.
-According to the results of temporal modeling, the HBA-ANN model for all stations especially Heris station with R=0.94, RMSE=2.25, NSE=0.79, NRMSE=0.04 and MBE=1.06 selected as superior model.
-Also based on the results obtained from spatial modeling the HBA-ANN model with R=0.95, RMSE=1.03, NSE=0.92, NRMSE=0.03 and MBE=-0.81 selected as best model.
-MLR and ANN models, respectively presented a relatively poor performance compared to the developed hybrid model.
+In this study, the performance of multiple linear regression (MLR), artificial neural network (ANN), and hybrid ANN using honey badger algorithm (HBA-ANN) models were used for the spatial and temporal modeling of precipitation in East Azarbaijan province.
+For spatial modeling, the time delay steps of one and two months of station precipitation were selected as input parameters.
+Also, for temporal modeling, the longitude, latitude, and altitude parameters were used.
+The mentioned models were evaluated by R, RMSE, NSE, NRMSE, and MBE assessment criteria.
+According to the results of temporal modeling, the HBA-ANN model for all stations, especially Heris station with R equal to 0.94, RMSE equal to 2.25, NSE equal to 0.79, NRMSE equal to 0.04, and MBEequal to 1.06 is selected as the superior model.
+Also, based on the results obtained from spatial modeling, the HBA-ANN model with R equal to 0.95, RMSE equal to 1.03, NSE equal to 0.92, NRMSE equal to 0.03, and MBEequal to -0.81 was selected as the best model.
+The MLR and ANN models, respectively, presented a relatively poor performance compared to the developed hybrid model.

 Keywords